IanWhitney/liberal_education_courses/README.md

 # Liberal Education Courses

-Public endpoint for getting data about courses that satisfy one or more liberal education requirements
+Public endpoint for getting data about UMNTC courses that satisfy one or more liberal education requirements

 ## Querying on Liberal Education criteria